Customer Journey Mapping

 Analyze Customer Data

 Product usage analytics, support interactions, customer feedback, and sustainability reports are possible sources for understanding the customer experience.
-Third party reports or media coverage may also influence work with customer and should be considered in journey mapping.
+Third-party reports or media coverage may also influence work with customers and should be considered in journey mapping.

 -